 Whenever a joke, controversial remark, or personal opinion is made in the group, the group's eyes will glance toward the dominant person to see any reaction.
 The lower ranking people will naturally and automatically repeat the reactions of the most dominate person, be it laughter, sour-face, or no comments.
 Interestingly, when friends are in a group, and no one wants to take the dominant role, all treat each other as if each was the dominant person.

 When a person displays domineering body language he or she is using an indirect form of aggression.
 However, no weapon is used or displayed.
-The dominate person subtly indicates to everyone there that he or she is a threat and should not be challenged.
+The dominating person subtly indicates to everyone there that he or she is a threat and should not be challenged.
 Dominance displays aim at disarming and discouraging opponents before the opponent can get the upper hand.
 Dominant body language is subtly hostile and is intended to place the opponent into a no-win position where they must make one of these choices: